AlisonGraham75/ReactCodeChallenge/README.md

 ### Bugs to fix

 ```
-“Remove all”  and  “remove” links do not work – please fix
+•	“Remove all”  and  “remove” links do not work – please fix
+•	The "What should I do?" button is supposed to display the OptionModal component when clicked - please fix.
 ```

 ### Enhancements to make